Brick (film): Plot

 High school student Brendan Frye discovers a note directing him to a pay phone, where he receives a call from his ex-girlfriend Emily Kostich, begging him for help.
 She mentions a "bad brick", "the Pin", and "Tug" before abruptly hanging up, apparently afraid of a passing black Ford Mustang, from which a distinctively-branded cigarette is thrown.
 Unable to locate Emily, Brendan enlists his friend Brain for help.
 An encounter with another ex-girlfriend, Kara, leads him to a party held by flirtatious upper-class girl Laura Dannon and her boyfriend, Brad Bramish.
 Laura points Brendan to Dode, Emily's drug-addicted new boyfriend, who arranges a meeting with Emily.

 Emily dismisses the phone call as a mistake and tells Brendan to let her go.
-Brendan steals her notepad and finds a note that leads him to her dead body in a tunnel the following morning.
-He suffers a brief altercation with an unidentified assailant hidden within the tunnel.
-It is unclear if this perpetrator is in fact the murderer or simply a bystander.
-Distraught, Brendan decides to investigate her murder, hiding the body at an undisclosed location to avoid police involvement.
-Brendan discovers that "the Pin" refers to a secretive local drug baron.
-As Brad is a known drug user, Brendan picks a fight with him, hoping to attract the Pin's attention.
+Brendan steals her notepad and finds a note that leads him to her dead body in a tunnel the following morning where he is beaten by an unidentified assailant.
+Brendan decides to investigate her murder, hiding the body deeper within the tunnel to avoid police involvement.
+With help from Brain, Brendan realizes that "the Pin" refers to a local kingpin.
+Brendan picks a fight with Brad, hoping to attract the Pin's attention.
 Later, a man wearing a beanie attacks Brendan.

-On his way home, Brendan sees the black Mustang in a parking lot and tries to break into it, but is caught by the beanie-wearing thug, who turns out to be the car owner.
-The man attacks Brendan, who repeatedly demands to meet the Pin instead of fighting back.
-The man is Tug, the Pin's main enforcer, who reluctantly takes Brendan to the Pin's house.
-Brendan asks the Pin for a job, and the Pin says he will investigate Brendan and either hire him or have him hurt; Brendan will find out which by the next day.
-Laura reveals that she was at the Pin's house the entire time and drives Brendan back to school.
+Later Brendan sees the black Mustang in a parking lot and is attacked by the beanie-wearing thug as he demands to meet the Pin instead of fighting back.
+The man, revealed as Tug, the Pin's main enforcer, takes Brendan to the Pin's house.
+Laura reveals that she was at the Pin's house as well and drives Brendan back to school.
 She explains that Emily stole a "brick" of heroin after being rejected by the Pin's operation.
 Laura offers to help Brendan, but he distrusts her.